llvm/mlir-www/website/content/users/_index.md

 In alphabetical order below.

+## [CIRCT](https://github.com/llvm/circt): Circuit IR Compilers and Tools

+The CIRCT project is an (experimental!) effort looking to apply MLIR and the LLVM development methodology to the domain of hardware design tools.

 ## [Flang](https://github.com/llvm/llvm-project/tree/master/flang)

 Flang is a ground-up implementation of a Fortran front end written in modern C++.